 If you or someone you know is dealing with alcohol addiction and you need to know how to help an alcoholic, the best thing you can do is reach out to get professional help.
 At Renaissance Recovery’s Orange County rehab, we have the tools, resources, and knowledge to help anyone conquer any form of addiction, including alcoholism.

-If you need help today, please call us at 844-912-2284 we can give you all information you need.
+If you need help today, please call our addiction hotline today and we can give you all information you need.

 Let’s take a closer look at what you do to help an alcoholic.